-When you create a data model in Power Pivot for Excel, Analysis Services Tabular, or Power BI Desktop, you can extend a table by creating new columns, which content is defined by a DAX expression evaluated row by row.
+When you create a data model in Power Pivot for Excel, Analysis Services Tabular, or Power BI Desktop, you can extend a table by creating new columns.
+The content of the columns is defined by a DAX expression evaluated row by row.
 The user interface is different depending on the tools you use.
-Excel and Analysis Services requires you to write the expression in the formula textbox when you select the last column on the right, which name is “Add Column”.
-You can rename such a column name before or after you define the expression, right-clicking the new column and selecting the Rename Column menu item.
+Excel and Analysis Services require you to write the expression in the formula textbox when you select the last column on the right – “Add Column”.
+You can rename the new column before or after defining the expression by right-clicking the new column and selecting the Rename Column menu item.
 As you see in the following picture, the DAX formula you write does not contain the column name and starts with the assignment symbol (=).

 In Power BI Desktop, you have a different user interface.
 You have to click the New Column button in order to create a new column.

 The new column name is part of the formula you write in the formula textbox.

 The user interface allows you to simply define a new column, but we talk about calculated column to make a distinction between native columns (those read from the data source or evaluated by a query written in Power Query or Power BI) and calculated columns (those created extending a table in the data model).

 A calculated column is just like any other column in a table and you can use it in any part of a report.
 You can also use a calculated column to define a relationship if needed.
 The DAX expression defined for a calculated column operates in the context of the current row across that table.
 Any reference to a column returns the value of that column for the current row.
 You cannot directly access the values of other rows.

 One important concept that you need to remember about calculated columns is that they are computed during the database processing and then stored in the model.
 This might seem strange if you are accustomed to SQL-computed columns – not persisted – which are computed at query time and do not use memory.
 In data models for DAX, however, all calculated columns occupy space in memory and are computed during table processing.